razorRun/react-native-vlc-media-player/README.md

 # react-native-vlc-media-player

-A `<VLCPlayer>` component for react-native project was cloned from `react-native-yz-vlcplayer` as it is not maintained any more and does not support RN newer versions.
+A `<VLCPlayer>` component for react-native project was initially cloned from `react-native-yz-vlcplayer` And been actively maintaining it as original repo is not been maintained by the owner.

 ## Supported RN Versions